stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members position out of Destructive Stomp or Falling Rubble.

 **Notes:**
-- Because of the Chain Link mechanic, be careful about your time spent in {{ site.data.spell.ghost_wolf}, especially if you are paired with a player less mobile.
+- Because of the Chain Link mechanic, be careful about your time spent in {{ site.data.spell.ghost_wolf }}, especially if you are paired with a player less mobile.

 </div>
 </div>